 Rabbi Goldstein believes that it her task as a rabbi to bring the heart and the hand of Judaism to the real world.
 As she wrote in her introductory letter to congregants in the bulletin following her appointment,

 “To be relevant, the Judaism we teach in our synagogue must directly address the concerns of our world.
 If we are concerned about the environment, we ought to be addressing the issue in a Jewish way.
 If we are facing a biomedical ethical dilemma, we should be able to find guidance in our tradition.
 If we are sickened by homelessness, we ought to be out helping to change the situation because we are Jews and our tradition demands it of us.
 If we are indifferent to the problems of the world around us, our Judaism ought to challenge us to care.”
 She believes in the power of each one of us, and all of us together, to bring to our community social justice, compassion, and tikkun olam.

-Rabbi Jeffrey Ableser has served as the spiritual leader of Congregation Beth El since 1993.
+Rabbi Jeffrey Ableser served as the spiritual leader of Congregation Beth El from 1993 – 2018.
 He came to Windsor after serving pulpits in Toronto, Carmel, California, and Phoenix, Arizona.
 Rabbi Ableser is married to Judy, and has three adult children: Daniel, Rachel, and Jake.